srfiorini/IEEE1872-owl/README.md

 * SUO-KIF concepts were translated to OWL classes.
 * SUO-KIF binary relations were translated to OWL properties, taking into account their meta-properties (asymmetric, reflexive, etc.) and their domain and ranges where possible.
 * SUO-KIF class and relation taxonomies have been translated to the equivalent in OWL.
-* SUO-KIF partitions have been translated to class disjointness axioms and unions over OWL classes.
+* SUO-KIF partitions have been translated to class disjointness unions over OWL classes.

 # Method for pos.owl

 The POS ontology include many ternary and one quaternary relation, as well as functions.
 Since these cannot be represented natively in OWL, we devised a reification method to represent them.
-More info can be found in the documentation of the classes _Relation and _Function in POS.
+More info can be found in the documentation of the classes \_Relation and \_Function in POS.

 # Method for cora-fullaxiom.owl

-Similar to cora.owl, adding:
+Similar to cora.owl and pos.owl, adding:

 * SUO-KIF axioms in SUMO having the form "Concept(x) -> formula" were translated as subclass restrictions.
-Some have been ignored for being too specific (such as the restriction that Objects must be mono or polychromatic) or cannot be represented in OWL.
+Some have been ignored for being too specific (such as the restriction that Objects must be mono or polychromatic) or being impractical\\impossible to represented in OWL.

 * SUO-KIF axioms in SUMO NOT having the form "Concept(x) -> formula" were avoided.
 We translated some of them if they: (a) are not too specific; or (b) do not force the inclusion of too many entities in the OWL ontology.